We know information technology insurance.

-We’ve developed strong relationships with top A+ rated carriers that specifically target the technology sector and we have committed to fully immersing ourselves in the technology industry to truly understand the unique needs of this ever-changing industry.
+We’ve developed strong relationships with top A+ rated carriers that specifically target the technology sector.
+We've committed to fully immersing ourselves in the technology industry to truly understand the unique needs of this ever-changing industry.

-We have done so through our involvement in different associations, community initiatives and simply by working closely with tech companies just like yours.
+We've done so through our involvement in different associations and community initiatives, and simply by working closely with tech companies just like yours.
 Our lead technology insurance broker is a member of the Technology Association of Georgia.

-Here is the thing: You have worked hard at building up your information technology business and spent years of schooling and in the trenches to become specialist.
+You've worked hard at building up your information technology business.
+You've spent years of schooling and even more years in the trenches to become a specialist.
 You are rightly concerned about protecting yourself from liability because, after all, your clients rely on your advice.
-That is why information technology providers can be sued for fraud and negligence in performance of duties.
+That's why information technology providers can be sued for fraud and negligence in the performance of their duties.

 - Recommending bad employees and contractors for clients